gabrieleballetti/gabrieleballetti.github.io/_posts/2022-07-29-string-art.md

 <em>String art portraits of Ada Lovelace with 256 pins, for different values of opacity and threshold.</em>
 </p>

 For parsing the image and the other argument I readapted the [code from Possibly Wrong](https://github.com/possibly-wrong/string-art).
-The input and output images are square binary "P5" .pgm (portable graymap) images, as it is easy to read and write.
+The input and output images are square binary "P5" .pgm (portable graymap) images, as they are easy to read and write.

 ### Results and comparisons